vmaguirerajpaul/mathsci-econ-contrib/README.md

 python3 estimate_MS_workforce.py
 python3 estimate_GVA_from_workforce.py
 ```

-## Authors

-Vinesh Maguire-Rajpaul: <vr325@cantab.ac.uk>

 ## License
 Code distributed under the MIT License.
 See LICENSE.txt for more information.

-Note that this repository contains publicly-available datasets from the Office for National Statistics (ONS) licensed under the Open Government Licence v.3.0.
+This repository contains publicly-available datasets from the Office for National Statistics (ONS) licensed under the Open Government Licence v.3.0.

+## Authors

+Vinesh Maguire-Rajpaul: <vr325@cantab.ac.uk>

 ## Contact
 AcadMathSci Policy Unit: <policyunit@AcadMathSci.org.uk>

 ## Acknowledgements
 AcadMathSci's Policy Unit is grateful to  to Prof. Peter Elias CBE, Dr Daniel Herring, Prof. Colin Turner, and the economics team at Public First for their independent review of the methodology and code underpinning this work.